 - 1. Meet the requirements of the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS). - 2.
-Offer students specialised understanding of a distinctive strand of Psychology in the subdiscipline of Sport and Exercise Psychology. - 3.
+Enable students to develop psychological literacy. - 3.
 Foster an environment that encourages self-directed critical thinking about human behaviour. - 4.
 Enable students to develop a detailed understanding of the role and application of research methodology in understanding the mind, brain, behaviour and experience. - 5.
-Provide students with in-depth knowledge and understanding of the discipline of Sport and Exercise Psychology, including a critical awareness of applied research, current issues, and developments, informed by current scholarship and academic research. - 6.
+Provide students with an understanding of the disciplines of Psychology, including a critical awareness of applied research, current issues, and developments, informed by current scholarship and academic research. - 6.
 Encourage the development of strong interpersonal skills. - 7.
 Encourage students to transfer knowledge and learning between modules and practical experiences. - 8.
 Prepare students for lifelong learning, a diverse range of careers and further study in response to our changing world. - 9.
 Enable the development of digital literacy and a range of transferrable skills to facilitate personal and professional development.